 What can you do when you find solder mask covering some part of a circuit board where you don't want it?
 It's certainly not unusual to find test points, ground pads, or even a component footprint inadvertently covered with solder mask.
 But all is not lost!
 Several safe and reliable ways exist to remove solder masks from the circuit board surface.

 Grinding, scraping, milling, microblasting, and chemical stripping are the most common.
 They all have advantages and disadvantages; we'll review them in this feature.

 Several factors will help determine the method to remove the coating.
 What type of solder mask is it?
 Where is the mask located on the circuit board surface?
 How large is the area of the mask that needs to be removed?
 Are the circuit boards assembled or bare?

 These factors and others must be evaluated before deciding on the most appropriate removal technique.

 Image 1: Basic hand grinding.

 Nothing fancy here, just lots of grunting and groaning.
-Often the use of a knife, scraper or pick in the hands of a skilled technician is the most controlled technique for removing solder mask from areas where you don't want it.
+Often, using a knife, scraper, or pick in the hands of a skilled technician is the most controlled technique for removing solder masks from areas where you don't want them.